|

 Ultimate Arthur Alexander, a well-selected (though poorly-annotated) collection

-of his work.
+of his work (mainly Dot recordings, plus "Everyday I Have To Cry Some").
 Following his demise, Razor & Tie cobbled together a fine

 tribute album, Adios